bikecoders/ngx-deploy-starter/README.md

 ### Only publishable libraries are being configured <!-- omit in toc -->

-For an Nx workspace, only publishable libraries are going to be configured.
+Only publishable libraries are going to be configured.

 ## 🎉 Do you Want to Contribute? <a name="do-you-want-to-contribute"></a>